mspnp/aks-baseline/04-networking.md

-# Deploy the Hub-Spoke Network Topology
+# Deploy the hub-spoke network topology

-The prerequisites for the [AKS Baseline cluster](./) are now completed with [Azure AD group and user work](./03-aad.md) performed in the prior steps.
+The prerequisites for the [AKS baseline cluster](./) are now completed with [Azure AD group and user work](./03-aad.md) performed in the prior steps.
 Now we will start with our first Azure resource deployment, the network resources.

 ## Subscription and resource group topology